wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/2-data-files.md

 ### Flat file location

-The first step is to determine which file location that you want to use to export and store your data.
+The first step is to determine which file location you want to use to export and store your data.

 Your Excel files might exist in one of the following locations: